dickie81/martian-robots/README.md

 # Martian-Robots

-To run localy clone this repo then run `yarn` to install the dependencies & then run `yarn start` to kick off the app.
+To run locally clone this repo, then run `yarn` to install the dependencies & then run `yarn start` to kick off the app.

 To run tests simply run `yarn test`.